-They have different membership levels from which one can choose from.
+They have different membership levels from which one can choose.
 Each level comes with its own perks.

 1. Super Affiliate Network Basic Membership ($47 per month)

-The training will be made available to you in a drip feed manner and you won't get instant access to the whole video training right away.
+The training will be made available to you in a drip-feed manner, and you won’t get instant access to the whole video training immediately.
 Watch the video, and complete the tasks for the day.

-Once everything is done for the day, you will be presented with a quiz which will ask you questions which you must clear with a satisfactory result to proceed to the next module.
+Once everything is done for the day, you will be given a quiz that will ask you questions that you must clear with a satisfactory result to proceed to the next module.

-The newsletter covers strategies that Misha is currently using and finding great success with, and solo ad success formula throws some light on email marketing strategies.
-Basic plan is limited and you only get commissions on basic membership sales.
-If your referral upgrades to pro, you're not eligible to receive commissions.
+The newsletter covers strategies that Misha is currently using and finding great success with, and the solo ad success formula throws some light on email marketing strategies.
+The basic plan is limited, and you only get commissions on basic membership sales.
+If your referral upgrades to pro, you’re not eligible for commissions.

 2. Super Affiliate Network Pro Membership ($2,497 one-time)

 You will be encouraged to jump onto a sales call with your allotted coach, who will try to sell you the pro membership.
 They claim this option is for those who need further training, support, and additional help with their marketing efforts.

 With the pro membership, you also get weekly/monthly coaching and dedicated support.
 It also makes you eligible to receive commissions on your Pro Membership sales.